Equivalence of classical and quantum completeness for real principal type operators on the circle: Introduction

+\item The system is classically complete if $P$ with domain $C_c^{\infty}(M)$ is essentially self-adjoint, that is $P|_{C_c^{\infty}}(M)$ has a unique self-adjoint extension. \end{itemize} Sometimes the full symbol $\sum_{|\a|\leq m}a_{\a}(x)\x^{\a}$ should be considered in the former case.
+The purpose of this paper is to construct a class of pseudodifferential operators on the one-dimensional torus such that the classical completeness is equivalent to the quantum completeness.
+As a corollary, some wave operators that were known to be classically incomplete are proved to be quantum incomplete.

-It is believed that the completeness of classical trajectories and essential self-adjointness of the corresponding differential operators are closely related.
-This is because essential self-adjointness of a differential operator $P$ is equivalent to existence and uniqueness of solutions to a time-dependent Schr\"odinger equation
+It is believed that the classical completeness and the quantum completeness are closely related.
+This is because the essential self-adjointness of a differential operator $P$ is equivalent to the existence and uniqueness of solutions to a time-dependent Schr\"odinger equation

-Hence it seems important to find a proof via microlocal analysis for essential self-adjointness or not essential self-adjointness of differential operators.
-In \cite{Ga}, it is shown that the Laplace-Beltrami operator is essentially self-adjoint on $C_c^{\infty}$ on any complete Riemmanian manifolds.
-However, the converse is not true, for example, consider $-\Delta$ on $\re^n\setminus\{0\}$ with $n\geq 4$.
-Moreover, it is known that such two concepts of completeness are not equivalent for one dimensional Schr\"odinger operators $-\pa_x^2+V(x)$ on $(0,\infty)$ (see \cite{RS}).
-It is conjectured that the two concepts of completeness are equivalent for pseudodifferential operators on closed manifolds in the very recent paper \cite{CB}.
+essentially due to Stone's theorem.
+On the other hand, the classical completeness means that the Hamiltonian equation of the symbol for $P$ with arbitrary initial data has unique time-global solutions.
+In other words, these completeness corresponds to the well-posedness of the master equations in classical mechanics and quantum mechanics respectively.
+See \cite[Volume II, Appendix X.I]{RS}, \cite{BMS}, and the references therein.

+A natural problem is to find a class of operators whose classical and quantum completeness are equivalent to each other.
+In the recent paper \cite{CB}, it is conjectured that this is true for real-principal type operators on closed manifolds (see \cite[\S2, \S 14]{CB}) and gives an affirmative answer for wave operators associated with generic Lorentzian metrics on the two-dimensional torus.
+In this paper, we give an affirmative answer for one-dimensional real principal type operators.